Japan's Kishida defies expectations as ruling LDP easily keeps majority | Politics

 Japan's Kishida defies expectations as ruling LDP easily keeps majority

-While Kishida's conservative Liberal Democratic Party (LDP) was projected to emerge with fewer seats in the powerful lower house than it won in the last election in 2017, the party retained its majority, exit polls by public broadcaster NHK showed early on Monday.
-The result was at odds with expectations and initial exit polls that suggested the LDP could lose sole majority.
+Kishida's conservative Liberal Democratic Party (LDP) emerged with fewer seats in the powerful lower house than it won in the last election in 2017.

-Japanese Prime Minister Fumio Kishida's ruling LDP defied expectations and held on to a majority in Sunday's parliamentary election, exit polls showed, solidifying his position in a fractious party and allowing him to ramp up stimulus.
-While Kishida's conservative Liberal Democratic Party (LDP) was projected to emerge with fewer seats in the powerful lower house than it won in the last election in 2017, the party retained its majority, exit polls by public broadcaster NHK showed early on Monday.
+Japanese Prime Minister Fumio Kishida's ruling LDP defied expectations and held on to a stable majority in Sunday's parliamentary election, solidifying his position in a fractious party and allowing him to ramp up stimulus.
+Kishida's conservative Liberal Democratic Party (LDP) emerged with fewer seats in the powerful lower house than it won in the last election in 2017.
+But the LDP maintained its single-party majority in a big victory for Kishida, who took power only a month ago.

-The result was at odds with expectations and initial exit polls that suggested the LDP could lose sole majority.
+The result was at odds with expectations and initial exit polls that suggested the LDP would need to rely on its junior coalition party for a majority.
 Kishida, a soft-spoken former banker who has struggled to shake off an image that he lacks charisma, is also likely to be emboldened by the win.
-The vote was a test https://www.reuters.com/world/asia-pacific/tightrope-election-may-spell-uncertain-future-japans-new-prime-minister-2021-10-28 for Kishida, who called the election soon after taking the top post early this month, and for the long-powerful party, which has been hurt by perceptions it mishandled the coronavirus pandemic.
+The vote was a test https://www.reuters.com/world/asia-pacific/tightrope-election-may-spell-uncertain-future-japans-new-prime-minister-2021-10-28 for Kishida, who called the election soon after taking the top post, and for the long-powerful party, which has been hurt by perceptions it mishandled the coronavirus pandemic.

+Kishida has hewed to traditional policies of the party's right wing, pushing to increase military https://www.reuters.com/world/asia-pacific/with-an-eye-china-japans-ruling-party-makes-unprecedented-defence-spending-2021-10-13 spending, but has also promised to address wealth inequality, touting a "new capitalism" that has stoked concern among investors.
+In the end, the LDP claimed 261 seats against the 276 it held before the election.

 "The overall trend is in favour of stability.
 The LDP cleared the hurdles it absolutely had to," said Tobias Harris, senior fellow at the Center for American Progress.
 "We'll see a lot of stimulus," he said.

-A poorer showing would have heightened expectations that he could follow predecessor Yoshihide Suga in becoming another short-term premier.
+A poorer showing would have heightened expectations that Kishida could follow predecessor Yoshihide Suga in becoming another short-term premier.
 The party did take some notable hits, including the loss by its secretary general, Akira Amari, in his single-seat district.
-Amari, a key backer of Kishida, intended to resign from his party post, NHK said.
+Amari, a key backer of Kishida, intended to resign from his party post, media said.

-Kishida has hewed to traditional policies of the party's right wing, pushing to increase military https://www.reuters.com/world/asia-pacific/with-an-eye-china-japans-ruling-party-makes-unprecedented-defence-spending-2021-10-13 spending, but has also promised to address wealth inequality, touting a "new capitalism" that has stoked concern among investors.
-The LDP was expected to have won at least 253 seats in the lower house as of early on Monday, NHK said, comfortably exceeding the 233 needed for a majority.
-It held 276 before the election.

-STABLE MAJORITY The LDP and its junior coalition partner, Komeito, secured more than 261 required for an "absolute stable majority" that gives the coalition command of parliamentary committees, making it easier to pass bills.
+STABLE MAJORITY The LDP and its junior coalition partner, Komeito, secured 293 seats, more than the 261 required for an "absolute stable majority" that gives the coalition command of parliamentary committees, making it easier to pass bills.

 The usually splintered opposition was united, with only one party - including the widely shunned Japanese Communist Party - facing off against the coalition in most districts.
 Some voters - like Yoshihiko Suzuki, who voted for the main opposition candidate in his district and the Communists in proportional representation - hoped the poll might teach the LDP a lesson.